+Quang – Can you extract the parts from the TOR so we can refer to for the outputs

 Executive Summary

 Introduction

 Vietnam is a developing country with 70% population living in the rural area, about three fourth of the land is located in the hilly and mountain area with long tradition of fuelwood as a main source of energy.
 Fuelwood are used in the households for cooking, heating and support to supplement business like alcohol brewing, food processing.